Theory of ballistic SNS junctions revisited: Conclusions

 \section{Conclusions}

-The paper analyzes the ballistic planar SNS junctions at $T=0$ taking into account phase gradients in the superconducting leads commonly ignored in the past.
-Remarkably, adding phase gradients to the theoretical model has made the theory not more complicated but simpler.
+The recently suggested theory of ballistic SNS junctions reviewed in this article demonstrates that planar junctions with equal Fermi velocities in all layers at $T=0$ are not weak links, and phase gradients in leads cannot be ignored, as commonly done in the past.
 At $T=0$ the CPR was derived analytically for any normal layer thickness $L$ in the steplike pairing potential model.
 This derivation relied on the Galilean invariance in the SNS junction without normal scattering and the Landau criterion for bound Andreev states.
-The theory taking into account phase gradients in leads resolves the problem of charge conservation law in the steplike model refuting the opinion \cite{ThunKink} that the charge conservation law cannot be restored without solving the self-consistency equation.
-The difference between the CPRs obtained taking or not taking phase gradients in leads is especially essential for short junctions.
-Taking into account phase gradients, the CPR for short junctions becomes backward-skewed, while according to the previous theory only forward-skewed CPR is possible.
-The backward-skewed CPR in short junctions was confirmed by numerical calculations \cite{Krekels} and experiment \cite{InAs}.
+The suggested theory resolves the problem with the charge conservation law within the steplike pairing potential model commonly used during a half century.
+The theory predicts the backward-skewed CPR in short junctions, which was not expected in the previous theory.
+The backward-skewed CPR was reveals in numerical \cite{Krekels} and physical \cite{InAs} experiments.

-The paper revised also the existing theory for the long ballistic SNS junction for temperatures much higher than the Andreev level energy spacing (but still much lower than critical).
-Instead of exponential decrease of the maximal current through the SNS junction with growing $L$ and $T$ predicted by the previous theory, our analysis predicts the temperature independent power law $1/ L^4$ decrease with growing $L$.
+The suggested theory revised also the previous theory for the long ballistic SNS junction for temperatures much higher than the Andreev level energy spacing (but still much lower than critical).
+Instead of exponential decrease of the maximal current through the SNS junction with growing $L$ and $T$ in the previous theory, our analysis predicts the temperature independent plateau and power law $1/ L^4$ decrease with growing $L$.

+Planar junctions with non-equal Fermi velocities in superconductors and a normal layer were also analyzed.
+In this case normal scattering cannot be ignored.
+At strong mismatch of Fermi velocities the planar ballistic SNS junction becomes a common Josephson junction, which is a weak link and satisfies the Ambegaokar–Baratoff relation connecting the maximal current through the junction with the resistance of the corresponding normal (NNN) ballistic junction.

-Although the quantitative analysis was done for planar SNS junctions with equal Fermi velocities and effective masses in all layers, it was argued that the analysis has implications also beyond this case: planar SNS junctions with non-equal Fermi velocities or even non-planar junctions (narrow normal bridges between bulk superconducting leads).
-The paper explains experimental observation of backward-skewed CPR in short InAs nanowire bridge junctions \cite{InAs}.
+Although the quantitive analysis was done for planar SNS junctions, the analysis has implications for non-planar junctions [narrow normal bridges between bulk superconducting leads, Fig.~\ref{pg}(b)].
+The article suggests an explanation why the backward-skewed CPR in short InAs nanowire bridge junctions \cite{InAs} was observed only for a narrow gate voltage range in the gated junction.